Do some general maintenance.

 Follow these basic steps to keep your sound processor working properly:

 - When you're not using your sound processor, turn it off and store it in a place free of dust and dirt.
 A storage case is provided by Cochlear in the sound processor box.

 - If you're not going to use your sound processor for a while, remove the battery.

 - During physical activities, use the safety line to secure your sound processor.

 - Remove your sound processor before applying hair conditioners, mosquito repellent or similar products.

-Clean the sound processor.
+Clean your sound processor.